Skip to content

 Practical Information

-No backpacks or large bags can be taken inside the castle.
-There are free lockers by the ticket office where you can store any bags if you need too.
+• No backpacks or large bags can be taken inside the castle.
+There are free lockers by the ticket office where you can store any bags if you need to.

-Most coach drivers and guides will allow you to leave anything you don’t need with you on the coach during your visit too.
+• Most coach drivers and guides will allow you to leave anything you don’t need with you on the coach during your visit too (at your own risk).

 entrance to walled garden